 Announcement from LitCap

-10:15 AM Recent Cases and Ethical Rules – Social Media in Litigation and Practice .75 CLE hoursStacey Burke of Stacey Burke, PC, Allie Herzog Danziger of integratePR and Megan Hassan of Demond & Hassan, PLLC
+10:15 AM Recent Cases and Ethical Rules – Social Media in Litigation and Practice 0.75 CLE hours

+Digital Marketing Panel Moderator Caryn Papantonakis, Johnson Law Group

+Stacey Burke, Owner, Stacey E. Burke, P.C.

+Meagan Hassan, Partner, Demond & Hassan, PLLC

+Jenny Selber, Integrate Agency

 This panel will discuss the rules when utilizing social media in litigation and in your practice.
 Social media is the newest, and in some cases most affordable, trend in law firm digital marketing.
 Relevant considerations can include setting up the channels properly, branding yourself consistently, developing an appropriate strategy, setting internal protocol for how to handle social communications, and of course adhering to ethical guidelines.

 The panel will also address online defamation.
-Megan Hassan has the largest reported verdict in the arena of online defamation and she will impart the knowledge and trial techniques that she used to succeed in this case.
+Panelist Meagan Hassan has the largest reported verdict in the arena of online defamation and she will impart the knowledge and trial techniques that she used to succeed in this case.

-Announcement from The Settlement Alliance
+Announcement from Memorial MRI & Diagnostic

 11:00 AM Mid-Morning Break

 Sponsored by Verve Media

-11:15 AM A Re-Definition of “Leadership” 1.0 CLE hours, Karen Walrond, Leadership Advisor
+11:15 AM A Re-Definition of “Leadership” 1.0 CLE hours

+Karen Walrond, Lawyer and Leadership Advisor

 Karen will help enhance legal skills and techniques that female lawyers utilize every day in their practice and profession to help them succeed as leaders within their firm and more importantly to succeed for their clients.
-Through anecdotal evidence, Karen will propose a re-definition of "leadership," which includes the possession of a certain healthy sense of entitlement: being confident enough in ourselves to know we have every right to an invitation to sit at the leadership table and counsel table.
+Through anecdotal evidence, Karen will propose a redefinition of "leadership," which includes the possession of a certain healthy sense of entitlement: being confident enough in ourselves to know we have every right to an invitation to sit at the leadership table and counsel table.

 12:15 Lunch

 Sponsored By Garretson Resolution Group

-1:30 PM Leadership Panel - Becoming the Best Advocate for your Client and Yourself .75 CLE hours
+1:30 PM Becoming the Best Advocate for your Client and Yourself 0.75 CLE hours

+Leadership Panel Moderator: Chelsie Garza, Abraham, Watkins, Nichols, Sorrels, Agosto & Friend.

-Erin Copeland of Fibich, Leebron, Copeland, Briggs, & Josephson, LLP, Kathy Snapka of Snapka Law Firm and Ellen A. Presby of The Nemeroff Law Firm
+Erin Copeland, Partner, Fibich, Leebron, Copeland, Briggs, & Josephson, LLP

+Ellen A. Presby, The Nemeroff Law Firm

+Kathy Snapka, Snapka Law Firm

-Whether you are making a name for yourself on the steering committee of a mass tort docket, or taking the seat at the head of the table of a complex litigation matter, these women will help provide tips on how to advance yourself in your profession.
+Whether you are making a name for yourself on the steering committee of a mass tort docket, or taking the seat at the head of the table of a complex litigation matter, our panel will provide tips on how to move up the ranks within the legal profession.
 The panelists will share lessons learned both inside and outside of the courtroom to help you advance your career and practice.
-Most importantly, these panelists will discuss how to ethically move yourself for the benefit of both you and your clients.
+Most importantly, these panelists will discuss how to ethically promote yourself for the benefit of both you and your clients.

-Announcement from Memorial MRI & Diagnostic
+Announcement from The Settlement Alliance

 2:30 PM Afternoon Break

 Sponsored By Needles

-2:45 PM Negotiating Strategies for Yourself and Your Client .75 CLE hoursAlice Oliver-Parrott, Mediator and Arbitrator, Laura G. Tamez of The Herrera Law Firm and Martha Newman, Top Lawyer Coach
+2:45 PM Negotiating Strategies for Yourself and Your Client 0.75 CLE hours

+Negotiation Panel Moderator: Shalimar Wallis, Partner, Watts Guerra LLP

+Laura G. Tamez, The Herrera Law Firm

+Martha Newman, Top Lawyer Coach

+Alice Oliver-Parrott, Former Chief Justice of the First Court of Appeals, Mediator and Arbitrator

-This panel is designed to help you enhance your negotiating skills in mediation and ADR in order to effectively represent your client.
-The panelist will discuss the ethical considerations that may arise in presenting the “best day” for your client; puffing versus misleading.
+This panel is designed to help you enhance your negotiating skills in mediation and alternative dispute resolution (ADR) in order to effectively represent your clients.
+The panelists will discuss ethical considerations arising when in presenting the “Day in the Life” of your client.
+This panel not only addresses negotiations within a case, it will also address how you will have to negotiation within your career to succeed.
 Whether you are negotiating your first salary or renegotiating your bonus structure, this panel will help coach to become your own best advocate.
-They will provide tips as to how to ethically, firmly, yet politely ask for what you want.
+They will provide tips as to how to ethically, firmly, yet politely ask for and get what you want.

 Announcement from Stratos Legal